Mathieu Perreault: Amateur

 Perreault played the entirety of his minor ice hockey career in Drummondville, Quebec.
 His father coached him while he was playing at the Atom level and he won the Rock Forest novice tournament three years in a row.
 While playing midget hockey, he was called up to play in the International Midget hockey tournament for Cantonniers de Magog after a player suffered an injury.
 As a youth, Perreault played in the 2002 Quebec International Pee-Wee Hockey Tournament with the Drummondville Voltigeurs minor ice hockey team.

-Perreault concluded his minor ice hockey career after being drafted second overall by the Acadie–Bathurst Titan in the 2005 Quebec Major Junior Hockey League (QMJHL) Entry Draft.
+Perreault concluded his minor ice hockey career after being drafted second overall by the Acadie–Bathurst Titan in the 2005 QMJHL entry draft.
 He played his first major junior season in 2005–06, recording 18 goals and 34 assists while playing on the Titan's second line.
 As a result of his play, Perreault was the recipient of a 2006 RDS mid-season rookie excellence award which included an education bursary of $1,000.
 As the Titan qualified for the 2006 QMJHL playoffs, Perreault scored 10 goals with 11 assists in 17 games before being eliminated by the Quebec Remparts.
-After his rookie season, Perreault was drafted in the sixth round, 177th overall, in the 2006 NHL Entry Draft by the Washington Capitals.
+After his rookie season, Perreault was drafted in the sixth round, 177th overall, in the 2006 NHL entry draft by the Washington Capitals.

 Perreault returned to the Titan for his sophomore season and recorded a new career-high 41 goals and 78 assists in 67 games.
 As a result of his play, he was selected to try-out for the Canadian men's national junior ice hockey team but failed to qualify.
 Upon returning to the QMJHL, he was selected for the QMJHL First-Team All-Star and received the Michel Brière Memorial Trophy as League MVP after finishing third in the overall scoring.
 As the Titans qualified for the 2007 QMJHL playoffs where Perreault recorded six goals and eight assists before the team was eliminated in their second-round series.

 Although he had yet to sign a contract with the Capitals, Perreault was invited to attend their 2007 training camp prior to their 2007–08 season.
 In his final year in the QMJHL, he won the Jean Béliveau Trophy as the league's top point-producer and was named to the league Second-Team All-Star.
 On March 28, 2008, Perreault signed an entry-level contract with the Washington Capitals for the following season and was re-assigned to their American Hockey League (AHL) affiliate, the Hershey Bears.